djinn-ci/djinn/docs/admin/server.md

 * `-ui` - This tells the server to only serve the UI endpoints.

-If you do not specify either the `--api`, or `--ui` flag then both groups of endpoints will be served.
+If you do not specify either the `-api`, or `-ui` flag then both groups of endpoints will be served.
 The [REST API](/api) endpoints will be served under the `/api` prefix,

 **Serving both the UI and API**

-    $ djinn-server -c /etc/djinn/server.toml
+    $ djinn-server -config /etc/djinn/server.toml

 **Serving just the API**

-    $ djinn-server -c /etc/djinn/server.toml --api
+    $ djinn-server -config /etc/djinn/server.toml -api

 **Serving just the UI**

-    $ djinn-server -c /etc/djinn/server.toml --ui
+    $ djinn-server -config /etc/djinn/server.toml -ui

 ## Configuring the server daemon